Laser Cutting vs. Stamping Motor laminations: What’s the Difference?

 Differences Between Laser Cutting Vs. Stamping Motor Laminations

-Lead Time: Laser cutting generally has shorter lead times(3-5 week) due to reduced tooling and setup requirements.
-Stamping may have longer lead times(5-18 week) initially but becomes more efficient for large-scale production
+Laser cutting generally has shorter lead times(3-5 week) due to reduced tooling and setup requirements.
+Stamping may have longer lead times(5-18 week) initially but becomes more efficient for large-scale production.

 A wide range of electric motor solutions manufacturers in China

 Whether you’re in need of custom motor stator and rotor laminations, laser cutting stator and rotor, stamping, stator winding, aluminum die-casting rotor production, insulation, or any other specialized motor manufacturing service, Motorneo is your trusted partner.
-Our commitment to precision, efficiency, and excellence ensures that your motor components meet the highest standards of quality.
+Our stator rotor lamination production applies to DC motors, high voltage motors, switched reluctance motors, servo motors, linear motors, or any other motors.

 visit the industry electric motor core factory